p-m-brown/citris-ali/README.md

 - VITAMINS: "[Effect of Vitamin C, Hydrocortisone, and Thiamine vs Hydrocortisone Alone on Time Alive and Free of Vasopressor Support Among Patients With Septic Shock](https://jamanetwork.com/journals/jama/fullarticle/2759414)" <br>
 - CITRIS-ALI: "[Effect of Vitamin C Infusion on Organ Failure and Biomarkers of Inflammation and Vascular Injury in Patients With Sepsis and Severe Acute Respiratory Failure](https://pubmed.ncbi.nlm.nih.gov/31573637/)"

-These assumed effect estimates, cut-offs etc. can be changed any plausible value to evaluate the effect this has on the power estimates.
+These assumed effect estimates, cut-offs etc. can be modified to evaluate the effect this has on the power estimates.